+Update 7/15/19.
 I want to do for you what nobody did for me.
 I want to show you how you can easily create your own website.
-It doesn’t t cost a lot of money either.
-I’m going to show you step-by-step how I did it.
-I’ll leave nothing out.
-Follow along with me and at the end of this post, you will have a working website.
+It doesn't cost a lot of money either.
+I'm going to show you step-by-step how I did it.
+I'll leave nothing out.
+Follow along with me and at the end of this post, you WILL have a working website for your business or personal use.
 Then, all you will have to do is add your own words to bring it to life.
-How’s that sound?
+How's that sound?

 1. Pick a website name (directions are below)

 2. Host the website with Bluehost (the hosting company I recommend.
 Directions are below) and pay for hosting (it's not expensive)

 3. Download WordPress on to the website (It's easy.
 The directions are below)

 That is basically it.
 I have given you the tools in this post and other posts I've linked to.
 Just follow along as I make a website from scratch.
 When I am done, you will have a website.
 Then all you will have to do is add the content!

 You may have heard of a blog as some sort of online journal —but it's really much more than that.
 A blog is a website!
 A blog is actually a “living website!”
 It's alive because you —if you want to —can easily add information to it on a regular basis.
 This is important because search engines —like Google —LOVE websites that are updated regularly.

 This is very important if you want to get noticed by search engines— which I'm guessing you do since you are reading this.
 My websites are blogs and this is what I will teach you to create.
 A blog can be only one page long -or thousands of pages.
 It's totally up to you.